Life with Dee

 Hygge it Up

 Make your home as cozy as possible.
-Light candles, play soothing music in the background, have special snacks and treats available, etc. I’ve seen that some people are putting their Christmas lights back up and I think that is a wonderful idea.
+Light candles, play soothing music in the background, have special snacks and treats available, etc. I saw that some people put their Christmas lights back up when the pandemic began and I think that was a wonderful idea.
 Or just put up some string lights indoors.
-We have several that we keep up year round in various rooms and I’m making a point of turning them on in the evenings.
+We have several that we keep up year round in various rooms and I make a point of turning them on in the evenings.

 What are your favorite things to do during extended periods of time at home to avoid boredom?